-Argentine tourists on high school reunion among dead in New York
+5 Argentines on high school reunion trip among dead in New York attack

 The group had traveled to New York from Rosario, a city nearly 200 miles northwest of the capital of Buenos Aires.
 They were celebrating the 30th anniversary of their graduation from the Polytechnic School.

-In a statement, the school said that it "expresses its sincere condolences to the families of the victims of the attack," adding: "We accompany all your loved ones in their pain."
+In a statement, the school said it "expresses its sincere condolences to the families of the victims of the attack," adding: "We accompany all your loved ones in their pain."

+The German Foreign Ministry said Wednesday that a German woman was also among those injured.

 The suspect has been identified as Sayfullo Saipov, 29, according to two law enforcement sources.
 He is accused of driving the truck onto the bike path, crashing it into a school bus and then stepping outside and brandishing imitation firearms.